Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: CompLex 2.0

 \end{enumerate}

-The CompLex 2.0 corpus fulfils the recommendations we have set out, however it is intended as a starting point for future LCP research.
-Using the same methodology that we have described further datasets for the annotation of complex words can be developed focussing on the remaining open research problems in lexical complexity prediction.
+The CompLex 2.0 corpus is designed according to the recommendations we have set out.
+In particular, we do not record demographic information on our participants and as such cannot make reasonable claims as to the diversity of our annotators.
+Our corpus is intended as a starting point for future LCP researchers to build on.
+Using the methodology described in this section, further datasets encoding information about complex words can be annotated, focusing on the remaining open research questions in lexical complexity prediction.